-Food and premises Investigate all food inspections from the previous year to 10 Triage and register all new businesses To respond to all March 2023 complaints and premises complaints food and premises complaints within 5 working days Provision of advice to businesses and other service users Respond to all requests Respond to all such requests within 5 working days March 2023 Food poisoning and outbreak investigations Undertake all food poisoning or outbreak notifications received Respond to all such request within 1 working day March 2023 Food safety incidents Respond to food alerts issued by the FSA Respond in accordance with FSA guidance March 2023 Food Safety promotion and education Review all documentation, train officers Complete the procedures review and implement updates March 2023 Explore new ways of working to ensure productivity increases Explore/implement agile working initiatives such as providing online letters, linking electronic documents and implement mobile working devices Back office business system implemented Complete review of procedures to reduce administrative burden and provide more cost effective and productive service March 2023
+Work activity Ongoing work Performance measure Timescale checking and updating records on Category E businesses Triage all Category E premises Food and premises complaints Investigate all food and premises complaints To respond to all food and premises complaints within 5 working days March 2024 Provision of advice to businesses and other service users Respond to all requests Respond to all such requests within 5 working days March 2024 Food poisoning and outbreak investigations Undertake all food poisoning or outbreak notifications received Respond to all such request within 1 working day March 2024 Food safety incidents Respond to food alerts issued by the FSA Respond in accordance with FSA guidance March 2024 Food Safety promotion and education Review all documentation, train officers, promote national campaigns (e.g. Food Safety week) Publicise inspection ratings on social media quarterly Quarterly Explore new ways of working to ensure productivity increases Continue to use agile working initiatives such as providing online letters, linking electronic documents and implement mobile working devices.
+Seek feedback from business owners Back office business system implemented Use customer feedback as a tool to help shape our future service.
+March 2024 Take part in the Food Sampling Programme as set out by the UK Health Security Agency (formerly Public Health England) and the Leicestershire Food Best Practice Group Targeted sampling to verify that food businesses are following their own procedures satisfactorily Achievement of required food sampling and environmental swabbing programme working with Trading Standards and other Councils in Leicestershire March 2024

-7. Profile of food businesses and compliance levels (as 1 April 2022)
+7. Profile of food businesses and compliance levels (as 1 April 2023)

-Table 1Profile of food businesses Numbers of food businesses Total food businesses 403 Unrated/new businesses 15 Category A premises (those requiring an inspection every 6 months) 0 Category B premises (those requiring an inspection every 12 months) 10

-Category C premises (those requiring an inspection every 18 months) 75 Category D premises (those requiring an inspection every 24 months) 108 Category E premises (those requiring an inspection every 36 months) 210
+Table 1Profile of food businesses Numbers of food businesses Total food businesses 421 Unrated/new businesses 20 Category A premises (those requiring an inspection every 6 months) 1 Category B premises (those requiring an inspection every 12 months) 15 Category C premises (those requiring an inspection every 18 months) 54 Category D premises (those requiring an inspection every 24 months) 123 Category E premises (those requiring an inspection every 36 months) 228

-Table 2Compliance levels of food businesses Numbers of food businesses Non-compliant with urgent improvement required (graded 0 on the FHRS) 0 Non-compliant where major improvement is necessary (graded 1 on the FHRS) 2 Non-compliant where some improvement is necessary (graded 2 on the FHRS) 3 Satisfactory (graded 3 on the FHRS) 30 Good (graded 4 on the FHRS) 46 Very good (graded 5 on the FHRS) 322
+Table 2Compliance levels of food businesses Numbers of food businesses Non-compliant with urgent improvement required (graded 0 on the FHRS) 0 Non-compliant where major improvement is necessary (graded 1 on the FHRS) 4 Non-compliant where some improvement is necessary (graded 2 on the FHRS) 3 Satisfactory (graded 3 on the FHRS) 17 Good (graded 4 on the FHRS) 47 Very good (graded 5 on the FHRS) 350